GeheimagEnte/ImageResizeGPU/README.md

 # ImageResizeGPU
-Batch resize images in given folder using GPU via OpenCV
+Batch resize images in given folder using OpenCV